FernandoYaguana/GitOps/README.md

-# HELLO WORLD USING GITOPS APPRO0ACH
+# HELLO WORLD USING GITOPS APPROACH

 This is a Python project that displays Hello World message from GitOps using gitops approach.